Webster's Dictionary: First edition (1828)

-Second edition 1841
+Second edition (1841)

-1841 printing

 In 1841, 82-year-old Noah Webster published a second edition of his lexicographical masterpiece with the help of his son, William G. Webster.
 Its title page does not claim the status of second edition, merely noting that this new edition was the "first edition in octavo" in contrast to the quarto format of the first edition of 1828.
 Again in two volumes, the title page proclaimed that the Dictionary contained "the whole vocabulary of the quarto, with corrections, improvements and several thousand additional words: to which is prefixed an introductory dissertation on the origin, history and connection of the languages of western Asia and Europe, with an explanation of the principles on which languages are formed.
 B. L. Hamlen of New Haven, Connecticut, prepared the 1841 printing of the second edition.

-1844 printing

-When Webster died, in 1843, his heirs sold unbound sheets of his 1841 revision American Dictionary of the English Language to the firm of J. S. & C. Adams of Amherst, Massachusetts.
-This firm bound and published a small number of copies in 1844 – the same edition that Emily Dickinson used as a tool for her poetic composition.
-However, a $15 (adjusted for inflation: $512.78) price tag on the book made it too expensive to sell easily, so the Amherst firm decided to sell out.
-Merriam acquired rights from Adams, as well as signing a contract with Webster's heirs for sole rights.
+When Webster died in 1843, his heirs sold unbound sheets of the 1841 revision to the firm of J. S. & C. Adams of Amherst, Massachusetts.
+This firm bound and published a small number of copies in 1844.
+It was one of these copies that Emily Dickinson used as a tool for her poetic composition.
+However, a price tag on the book made it too expensive to sell easily, so Adams decided to sell the rights.
+G & C Merriam Co. of Springfield, Massachusetts acquired rights from Adams, and contracted with Webster's heirs for sole rights.

-1845 printing

-The third printing of the second edition was by George and Charles Merriam of Springfield, Massachusetts, in 1845.
-This was the first Webster's Dictionary with a Merriam imprint.
+The third printing of the second edition in 1845 was the first Webster's Dictionary with a Merriam imprint.